jundalisay/spblist/content/en/research/socrates/simple-republic/book-6/chapter-3.md

 - In the higher, the soul passes out of hypotheses and goes up to a principle which is above hypotheses.
 It uses no images unlike in the former case.
 Instead, it proceeds through the ideas themselves.
 {{< /l >}}

-> *Superphysics note: An example of the lower subdivision is solving a math problem.
+{{< n n="An example of the lower subdivision is solving a math problem.
 An example of the higher subdivision is looking at the nature or root causes of phenomena.
-This is also the source of our division of Existence and Pre-existence (probability)
+This is also the source of our division of Existence and Pre-existence (probability)" >}}

 {{< l a="Socrates" >}}